Eschatologue/CM_wiki/docs/equipment/weapon/mastery.md

 # Mastery Properties

 Each weapon has a mastery property, which is usable only by a character who has a feature, such as Weapon Mastery, that unlocks the property for the character.
 The properties are defined below.

-### Parts of a Mastery Property

-The description of a Mastery property includes the following sections, presented after the Mastery property name:

-***Prerequisite.*** The weapon must meet any prerequisites specified in the Mastery property to be eligible for its use, unless a special feature overrides this requirement.

-***Cost.*** Some Mastery properties specify a cost, indicating the type of action required to activate or use the property.

 ## Changing a Weapon's Mastery Property